IMDC/Webmoti-Employ/server/README.md

    GRANT readwrite TO readwrite_imdc;
    ```

 4. Get the connection string.
 Make sure the role is readwrite_imdc.
+Put this connection string in `.dev.vars` as the `DATABASE_URL` field.
+5. Run `pnpm run db-typegen` to generate types for the database.
+Do this whenever you change the Neon database.

 ## Server Usage